 Heavily influenced by Zen Buddhism, the elaborate traditional Japanese chanoyu tea ceremony involves ritualized preparation, presentation, and consumption of tea.
 Tea was introduced to Japan by Chinese monks in the 12th century, which contributed to its almost philosophical appreciation.
 However, it was only in the 16th century that Sen Rikyū codified Japanese tea principles, making them a ubiquitous part of Japanese culture

 Traditionally, tea ceremonies are held in tatami-floored teahouses, where everything from the flower arrangements to the proper use of tea-making equipment and gestures are carried out through prescribed rituals.
 Matcha powder, made of ground green tea leaves, is used to brew a frothy, ethereal tea.
+You can watch the entire ceremony here:

 An integral part of Persian culture, tea was introduced to Iran through the Silk Road.
 By the 15th century, tea houses known as chaikhanehs had begun to spring up around the country.
 However, it wasn’t until the 20th century that Iranians began growing their own tea, making it an important element of social life.